vijaydrishti1503-sketch/SQL-Data-Warehouse-Project-/README.md

-# SQL-Data-Warehouse-Project-
-Building a Modern data warehouse with SQL Server, including ETL processes, data modeling, and analystics.
+# Data Warehouse and Analytics Project

+Welcome to the **Data Warehouse and Analytics Project** Repository!

+This project demonstrates a comprehensive data warehousing and analytics solutions, from building a data warehouse to generate actionable insights.
+Designed as a portfolio project highlightes industry best practice in data engineering and analytics.

+---